mauroservienti/designing-a-ui-for-microservices-demos/README.md

 All four solutions contain integration tests demonstrating how to test composition scenarios.

 To simplify as much as possible the sample, frontend applications, such as `CompositionGateway` and `WebApp`, directly reference ViewModel Composition and UI Composition assemblies.

+### How to run demos

+The repository root contains a [request.http](request.http) file listing some test requests.
+It's possible to use VS Code to execute requests by adding the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).